vieuxcolon/Data-Challenge-Master-Minds/profiling-results-analysis.md

 **Implications:**

-* High correlation columns can be **reduced to avoid multicollinearity**, e.g., via feature selection or PCA.
+* High correlation → consider **dimensionality reduction**, e.g., PCA or feature selection.

 ---

 ## **5. Datetime Coverage**

-* Data spans from **2020-03-20 → 2027-06-02** across different datetime types.
+* Data spans **2020-03-20 → 2027-06-02** across multiple datetime types.
-* Flight and passenger events are mostly in **2023–2026**.
+* Flight and passenger events concentrated in **2023–2026**.
-* Some columns like `LTCtGLastCallDatetime` are completely empty.
+* Some columns, like `LTCtGLastCallDatetime`, are completely empty.

 **Implications:**

-* Time-based features are rich but may require **UTC alignment, lag features, and careful handling of missing timestamps**.
+* Time-based features are rich but require **UTC alignment, lag features, and careful handling of missing timestamps**.

 ---